Worker in safety vest using a laptop at an energy facility.

 Community Benefits

-Treebeard Storage will deliver environmental, economic, and infrastructure benefits to the Town of New Milford and the wider Litchfield County region.
-During construction, the project is expected to generate over $1M in new local earnings, create approximately 43 local jobs, and contribute an estimated $ 40M+ in tax revenue over the Project's lifetime, while also establishing a Host Community Agreement with the Town of New Milford to ensure long-term community benefits.
+Treebeard Storage will deliver significant environmental, economic, and infrastructure benefits to the Town of New Milford and the broader Litchfield County region throughout the project’s development, construction, and operation.
+During construction, the project is expected to generate more than $1 million in new local earnings, create approximately 43 local jobs, and contribute over $40 million in tax revenue over its lifetime.
+In addition, the project will establish a Host Community Agreement with the Town of New Milford to ensure sustained, long-term community benefits.

 Environmental impact